 Felicity Lovett is a Hobart-based visual artist and art tutor, working primarily within the field of painting and drawing.
 Felicity completed her Bachelor of Fine Arts in 2012, and was awarded First-Class Honours in Painting in 2014.
 She works primarily in oil and acrylic paint on a medium to large scale, but also maintains an ongoing drawing practice.
 Her work frequently addresses sociological themes around self-presentation, gender, and consumerism, and features the human form, interiors, social customs and relationships.
 She favours a bold and gestural style that highlights the physical, transformative nature of painting, with high emphasis placed on the play of light and colour.
 Felicity has is passionate about art education, has been tutoring since 2015.
 She has been involved in a number of group and self-directed exhibitions and prizes, and was recently the grateful recipient of the Artery Emerging Artist Award, 2017.

-Lynne’s most recent awards include the Rotary Hobart Art Show Viewer’s Choice 2018, the Art Society of Tasmania Annual Exhibition People’s Choice 2018 and the Combined Art Societies of Tasmania 2018 Hanger’s Choice Prize.
+Some of Lynne’s most recent awards include the Art Society of Tasmania Award for Best Use of Media 2019, the Rotary Hobart Art Show Viewer’s Choice 2018, the Art Society of Tasmania Annual Exhibition People’s Choice 2018, and the Combined Art Societies of Tasmania 2018 Hanger’s Choice Prize.

 Lynne loves using the unique qualities of watercolour to convey mood and atmosphere in her landscapes.
 She also enjoys painting a wide range of other subjects and working in other mediums including acrylic and mixed media.
 Lynne loves experimenting and trying new techniques and materials and incorporating them into her art practice.
 She has attended many workshops and courses in Australia and overseas and painted on location in Europe.
 Watercolour artists that have inspired and influenced her work include Ev Hales, Joseph Zbukvic and Tony Smibert.